Monday, October 2, 2023

 IFFK 2022 in Kerala: Celebrating the right to dissent… and cracking down on it

-IFFK in Kerala has grown into a world-class event, the organisers now need to focus on providing better infrastructure.
+IFFK in Kerala has grown into a world-class event, but the organisers need to focus on providing better infrastructure.

 Greek filmmaker Athina Rachel Tsangari holds up a lock of hair of her Iranian counterpart Mahnaz Mohammadi at the inaugural of IFFK 2022.